What No One Tells You About Happily Ever After.

 Not a breakdown, but it definitely wasn't nothing.

-This isn’t my every day.
+This isn’t my everyday.
 It’s not who I am, it’s just the one place life still catches me off guard.
 My Achilles’ heel, if you will.
-The kind no one sees, not even him, unless I say the words out loud.
-Most of it happens behind my eyes, quiet, invisible, but no less real.
+The kind no one sees, not even him, unless I say otherwise.
+Most of it happens behind my eyes, invisible but no less real.

 And this man- he doesn’t try to fix it.
-He doesn’t rush it.
-He just quietly and steadily walks with me through it without judgement.
+He just quietly and steadily walks with me through it without judgment.

 The funny thing is, we each think the other one is the calming influence.
 The grounded, disciplined one.
-And at the same time, we both secretly suspect we're the wild card.
+And at the same time, we both secretly suspect we're the wilder one.

-And maybe that's what works, that balance of calm and chaotic, steady and spontaneous, each of us thinking we're the crazy one while silently steadying the other.
+And maybe that's what works, that balance of calm and chaotic, steady and spontaneous, each of us thinking we're the crazy one while grounding the other.
 Like that line in Deadpool: "Your crazy matches my crazy".

 He thinks he's a lot.
 But I think he fits perfectly.